Cache-Control: max-age=31536000

 How can you bring Asteya into your daily life?

-1. Observe your life, and with a generous heart acknowledge the ways that you experience wealth and property.
+1. Observe your life, and with a generous heart acknowledge the ways you experience wealth and property.
 Make a list.

 Once you have completed your list, sit back and notice how you feel.